Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 - Curaçao Island

 ### The most promising is Malta
-Lotteries are not regulated and they also issue licenses for online casinos.
+Lotteries are not regulated and issue licenses for online casinos.
+You can start a lottery business without an online casino license, but a license gives you more credibility.
 Cited from: https://thelawreviews.co.uk/title/the-gambling-law-review/malta

-ICOs with virtual currency are possible with application.
+ICO with virtual currency is possible if you apply for it.
 Quote from: https://www.csbgroup.com/fintech/initial-coin-offering-ico-malta/

 # Members

 Seiya Takahashi
-24 years old, is a representative of Outsource Systems, Inc. He has experience in system development for various companies.
+24, is a representative of Outsource Systems, Inc. He has experience in system development for various companies.
 He develops web services using modern development tools (Rails, React, AWS).
 He became interested in Bitcoin in 2016, learned the concept of blockchain, and started working with Solidity in 2020.